 2. This article explains how the integration with Azure DevOps with Azure board to Kanbanize swimlane mapping as well as Board-to-Board mapping can be used.

 Integromat uses polling to synchronize data.
 This could be done every 15 min, 5 min or even every single minute, depending on your integration payment plan.
-Most platforms have the 15 min in their free offerings.
-However if you need real-time data integration you can use a generic HTTP WebHook Connector.
+Most platforms have 15 min in their free offerings.
+However, if you need real-time data integration you can use a generic HTTP WebHook Connector.
 The WebHook Connector will provide a unique URL for your scenario.

 Using Dedicated Integration User

-Note: If you use your own user for example as the integration one, a modification made by you in Kanbanize will not be reflected in Azure DevOps as the system will treat this as an anti-loop mechanism and will prevent this changes from happening.
+Note: If you use your own user for example as the integration one, a modification made by you in Kanbanize will not be reflected in Azure DevOps as the system will treat this as an anti-loop mechanism and will prevent these changes from happening.